zacharyboelter/30-py/coding_challenges/README.md

 ### 2. Given an integral number, determine if it's a square number.
 Check if n is less than zero to remove negative intergers.
 Get square root of n, check if n equals square ** 2.

+### 3. Summation
+Set sum to zero.
+For loop that starts at 1 and goes to num (parameter) + 1.
+Add each iteration to sum.
+Return.